 In addition, Brazilian students typically live with their families rather than on campus.
 Their social life tends to be off campus.

 You’ll make preliminary course choices using PUC-Rio’s online schedule of classes, the Micro-Horário, before you arrive in Brazil.
 The Micro-Horário contains information about exact times and places of classes, but is only viewable during the registration period.
 It is recommended that you pre-register in more PUC-Rio classes than you actually plan to take to allow the maximum latitude for final adds and drops.

 Do not be surprised if your professors do not attend the first day of class.
 Instructors may send a TA to take roll on the first day since many students in attendance will still be shopping for classes.

 Most classes have 20-40 students and are primarily lecture-style with some class participation.
 Students initiate informal group studies, which are a valuable complement to the class.
 The expectations that Brazilian students have of the professor and the coursework may be based on information that is not obvious to exchange students.
 Before deciding to add or drop a course, get opinions about it from other students in the class.

 Fall grades are usually available between late January and mid-February.
 Spring grades are usually available between late July to mid-August.
-Because grades will not be available for spring graduation deadlines, graduating seniors completing their participation in the spring term should plan for a summer or fall graduation.
-Do not declare candidacy for the spring term.
+Grades may not arrive in time for degree verification deadlines.